vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Can I manage agreements and charges created with v2 API using v3 API?

 Yes.
-All agreements and charges created with v2 API can be retrieved and managed using the v3 API and vice-versa.
+All agreements and charges created with the v2 API can be retrieved and managed using the v3 API and vice-versa.
 Also, if an agreement was created with v2 API, it is possible to create a charge for this agreement with v3 API and vice-versa.

 ## Charges/Payments

 ### Do I need to store card data?

-No. Vipps handles all payment details.
+No. We handle all payment details.
 Merchants don't need to know how the users pay.

-### Does Vipps automatically create charges for an agreement?
+### Do you automatically create charges for an agreement?

-No. Vipps does _not_ create charges based on the agreement, every charge must be created by the merchant.
+No. We do _not_ create charges based on the agreement, every charge must be created by the merchant.

 When a merchant creates a charge, we attempt to charge the customer, starting on the `due` date, and for as long after that as specified in `retryDays`.